 The products developed by Tended and Smart Hygiene tell us that technology will play an integral role in the conceptualization of a modern office design.
 Employees’ safety will be the driving force behind any organization’s effort to make such changes.

 Although work from home is here to stay, many companies are returning to the office a few days per week – the so-called hybrid work model.
-But combining work from home and at the office creates plenty of operational struggles related to the use of desk and meeting rooms, having visibility on who’s in the office and when, etc (we’ve covered these operational challenges in more detail in this in-depth eBook on making the hybrid model sustainable within your company).
+But combining work from home and at the office creates plenty of operational struggles related to the use of desks and meeting rooms, having visibility on who’s in the office and when etc (we’ve covered these operational challenges in more detail in this in-depth eBook on making the hybrid model sustainable within your company).

 These struggles create an extra layer of management complexity but there are plenty of technology solutions that can help you simplify the process – OfficeRnD Hybrid being one of them!